 Raw water bacteriological data is available for each of the wells from evaluation for ground water under the direct influence of surface water (GWUDI).
-This data showed that the wells are not under the direct influence of surface water.
-The raw water quality was very good with very low turbidity and was free of fecal coliform.
-Some samples had positive total coliform results.
+This data showed that the wells were not under the direct influence of surface water.
+The raw water was free of fecal coliform; although some samples had total coliform present at low levels.